blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 > **Note**
 >
 > Systems that exchange Data Subject information with other Systems MUST:
-> - expose an API for communicating with other systems about Rights Requests:
+> - expose an API for communicating with other systems about Privacy Requests:
->     - receiving Rights Requests from those other Systems,
+>     - receiving Privacy Requests from those other Systems,
->     - receiving Rights Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).
+>     - receiving Privacy Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).

 ### Storing General Information